AaronNGray/fullstack-apollo-graph-ws-subscription-type-graphql-example/README.md

 # fullstack-apollo-graph-ws-subscription-type-graphql-example

-A minimal Apollo Server 3 with Apollo Client 3 application with subscriptions.
+A minimal Apollo Server 3 with Apollo Client 3 application with subscriptions and type-graphql.

 ## Installation